-Let me now simply enumerate the listings of the various supernatural gifts of the Holy Spirit—including tongues—found in Romans 12 and 1 Corinthians 12 and 14.
+Let me now simply enumerate the listings of the various supernatural gifts of Holy Spirit—including tongues—found in Romans 12 and 1 Corinthians 12 and 14 in the New Testament portion of the Bible.
 In brief, it can be said that these supernatural gifts are bestowed by God the Father, administered by God the Son, and operated by God the Holy Spirit.
 They are all given either to spread the Gospel or to build up, advise, warn, strengthen, and comfort believers.
 They are decidedly not merely heightened natural abilities:

 - The supernatural gift of prophecy.
-This is a divine disclosure by the Holy Spirit, an edifying revelation from God, a sudden supernatural insight into a given situation, generally for advice, warning, or comfort.
+This is a divine disclosure by Holy Spirit, an edifying revelation from God, a sudden supernatural insight into a given situation, generally for encouragement, consolation, advice, or comfort.
 See an amplified description later in this teaching.

 - The supernatural gift of teaching.
-Teaching refers to those who are supernaturally gifted to instruct the revealed truth of God’s Word and related biblical subjects, or to those in the public “Office of Teacher” in and to the Body of Jesus (Ephesians 4: 11).
+Teaching refers to those who are supernaturally gifted to teach the revealed truth of God’s written Word, the Bible, and related biblical subjects, or to those in the public “Office of Teacher” in and to the Body of Jesus (Ephesians 4: 11).
 The New Testament concept for “teacher” is mind-engraver.”

 - The supernatural gift of exhortation.
-This is a supernatural gift given in order to render advice, warning, or comfort, generally to God’s people, but sometimes to those who are not Jesus-believers.
+This is a supernatural gift given in order to render advice, warning, or comfort, generally to God’s people, but sometimes to those who are not yet followers of Jesus.